 How To Choose The Right Color Palette for Your Brand?

-From the color of your logo to the theme of your website, your chosen color scheme will impact almost every one of your marketing assets.
-It is important to employ consistent brand colors across all platforms in order to make your brand distinguishable, recognizable, and memorable.
+From the color of your logo to the theme of your website, your chosen color scheme will impact almost every single one of your marketing assets.
+You need to use consistent brand colors across all platforms in order to make your brand distinguishable, recognizable, and memorable.

 So, how do you pick a color palette for your brand?
-In this guide, we will discuss a few important steps and considerations.
+We’re going to run through all the important steps and considerations.

 How to Choose the Right Color Palette for Your Brand?